Wednesday 28 September 2022

 Have been wanting to photograph this Polyura for a long time.

-Polyura hebe chersonesus (Plain Nawab)
+Polyura hebe chersonesus (Southern Nawab)

 This is the only one which came to puddle.